 - Encourage parents to help children learn preventive measures in real time.

-- Educate teachers with the basic laws and regulations on the road.
+- Educate teachers on the basic laws and regulations on the road.

 Celebrating Road Safety

-Every year, prominent metro cities of India celebrate the road safety week to promote road safety measures.
-During the entire week, the transport departments of various states create awareness through community building process in schools, colleges, offices and on roads.
-They also sensitise people about the outcome of drunken driving, high-speed driving, importance of wearing helmet for bikers and seat belts for four-wheeler drivers.
+Every year, prominent metro cities of India celebrate road safety week to promote road safety measures and educate people about various traffic signs.
+During the entire week, the transport departments of multiple states create awareness through the community-building process in schools, colleges, offices, and on roads.
+They also sensitise people about the outcome of drunken driving, high-speed driving, and the importance of wearing a helmet for bikers and seat belts for four-wheeler drivers.
+They also educate about traffic and driving signals.
 At times, they choose themes to communicate to the masses.
-Road Safety Week 2015 was celebrated in India from 11-17 January.
+India celebrated ‘Sadak Suraksha Jeevan Raksha’ from January 10 to January 17